esterchen1231/esterchen1231.github.io/_pages/about.md

 - *2024.11*: 🎉 New paper accepted by AAAI ICWSM 2025 in Copenhagen, Denmark 🇩🇰. | Details TBA

-- *2024.08*: 📖 Joined Rochester Institute of Technology (RIT) for Ph.D. studies in Computing and Information Sciences.
+- *2024.08*: 📖 Joined RIT to pursue a Ph.D. in Computing and Information Sciences under the supervision of Advisor Hidy.

+- *2024.05*: 🎓 Graduated from Penn State with an M.Sc. in Informatics (HCI Track) under the supervision of Advisor Jack.

 - *2023.09*: 🎉 Presented poster at ANFA 2023 in San Diego, USA 🇺🇸. | "Impact of Virtual Reality Navigation on Emotional Responses to Virtual Architectural Environments."